graphql/dataloader/README.md

   - *cacheMap*: An instance of [Map][] (or an object with a similar API) to be used as the underlying cache for this loader.
 Default `new Map()`.

+  - *TTL*: Default `Infinity`.
+Defines TTL of cacheKeys in miliseconds, cacheKey will expire after this period of time from the last time it is loaded.

 ##### `load(key)`

 Loads a key, returning a `Promise` for the value represented by that key.